 Adjusted R-Squared

 It measures the proportion of variation explained by only those independent variables that really help in explaining the dependent variable.
-It penalizes you for adding independent variable that do not help in predicting the dependent variable.
+It penalizes you for adding independent variables that do not help in predicting the dependent variable in regression analysis.

 Adjusted R-Squared can be calculated mathematically in terms of sum of squares.
 The only difference between R-square and Adjusted R-square equation is degree of freedom.